jbequ5/Enigma-Machine-Miner/SAGE_README.md

 A successful SAGE becomes something profoundly meaningful for humanity.

-As the vaults reach critical mass, the Product Development Arm will continuously transform raw solving data and market insights into real-world value: interactive problem-solving kits that help people tackle complex challenges, reusable verifier-first frameworks anyone can apply, advanced simulators that make intelligent behavior understandable, and structured curricula in Enigma Academy that teach regular people how to think with, understand, and build upon AI systems in their own lives and work.
+As the shared index reaches critical mass, the entire community of shared index participants will be able to continuously transform raw solving data and market insights into real-world value: interactive problem-solving kits that help people tackle complex challenges, reusable verifier-first frameworks anyone can apply, advanced simulators that make intelligent behavior understandable, and structured curricula in Enigma Academy that teach regular people how to think with, understand, and build upon AI systems in their own lives and work.

 The value created is continuously reinjected back into the ecosystem — growing prize pools, expanding participation, and increasing the quality and usefulness of shared intelligence.
-In its mature form, SAGE will stand as a new kind of public infrastructure: a decentralized, self-improving intelligence commons that turns cutting-edge problem-solving knowledge into tools, education, and capability truly accessible to all.
+In its mature form, SAGE will stand as a new kind of public infrastructure: a decentralized, self-improving intelligence layer that turns cutting-edge problem-solving knowledge into tools, education, and capability truly accessible to all.

 It evolves into the **People’s Intelligence Layer**.